How do you play the card game Solitaire?

-Solitaire is a well-known solo card game in which a player stacks the cards according to numerical order, color, and suit to clear a table of cards.
-Traditionally, the game was designed with the aim is to playing and exposing as many cards as possible to open up the game.
-The end goal of this game is to stack all the cards in the deck onto the foundation piles.
-And a player wins the game when no cards are left on the tableau or the reserve pile.
+In this popular game, a player arranges cards in sequence according to number, color and suit in order to clear a table of cards.
+The idea is to play and expose as many cards as possible, so that the game opens up.
+The aim of the game is to stack all cards on top of one another in four stacks called foundation piles.
+A player wins when there are no cards left on the tableau or the reserve pile.

 Variants of Solitaire